Sleepdealr/RP2040-designguide/README.md

 ## Too Complicated?

-If all of this seems to daunting, my commissions are open!
+If all of this seems too daunting, my commissions are open!
 You can contact me on discord at Sleepdealer#0001 or through email at sleepdealer01@protonmail.com

 Portfolio: <https://imgur.com/a/Rk1bR8Z>